Bob Storey

-Bob Storey is a former offensive and defensive back, and kick returner, who played four seasons in the Canadian Football League, winning 2 Grey Cups.
+Bob Storey (born 26 October 1945) is a former offensive and defensive back, and kick returner, who played four seasons in the Canadian Football League, winning 2 Grey Cups.
 He played 2 seasons and 28 games for the Hamilton Tiger-Cats, winning a Cup in 1967, and 2 seasons and 27 games for the Montreal Alouettes, winning another cup in 1970.

 His father was Red Storey, famed Canadian football player (and Grey Cup champion) and sportsman.